tester4school/litecoin-for-university/README.md

 "The available evidence paints a compelling picture of the relationship between Charlie Lee and Satoshi Nakamoto."
 I'm keeping my fingers crossed for him (our student ofcourse).
 ---
+Info:
+"The available evidence paints a compelling picture of the relationship between Charlie Lee and Satoshi Nakamoto." it looks like our student found at least 2 interactions between Satoshi Nakamoto accounts and Charlie Lee.
+He need help - if you are hacker and you wanna help him, please let me know ASAP.
+Thanks!